aisgbnok/team-project-2211-swen261-04-h/docs/DesignDoc.md

 ### Definition of MVP

-The WebCheckers MVP should be capable of handling users and gameplay.
-Players must be able to sign in, sign out, start a game with another player, and resign.
-The game system must enforce the American Rules of Checkers and validate moves accordingly.
+WebCheckers MVP is capable of handling players and gameplay.
+Players can sign in, sign out, start a game with another player, and resign.
+WebCheckers enforces the American Rules of Checkers, and moves are validated accordingly.

 ### MVP Features

-#### User Handling
+#### Players

-- Allow multiple users to sign in and be connected to a single server.
+- Players can sign in using a unique username
-- Ensure no username is used twice.
+- Players can play a game of checkers against another player
-- Allow players to resign and/or sign out.
+- Players can sign out
+- Players can resign from a game

 #### Gameplay